 Resistance: Defense bonus is +1 for common and +2 for rare types of harm.
 In regular settings (where the primary damage type is physical) this corresponds to + 1 for physical and +2 for everything else.
 However, if the setting is more like Star Wars, then the bonus could be +1 for energy and +2 for everything else.

 Proficiency (2pts): Proficiencies lets you use an equipment or perform a complex task with one of your skills or expand a skill beyond its traditional uses.
-Knowledge of a subject (such as history of a species or quantum mechanics) via reasoning (or another relevant skill), proficiency in using a device (such as a lockpick or an electronic disguise set) via deception (or another relevant skill), operating a vehicle (such as a spacecraft or a mech) via perception, agility (or another relevant skill), performing a job (such as legal counselling, poetry or dance) via a relevant skills or speaking a language.
+Although they all utilize combat skill, different weapons require proficiencies (like sahurken, bat'leth, gauss rifle or disintegrator) to be able to use them with the skill.
+Knowledge of a subject (such as history of a species or quantum mechanics) via reasoning (or another relevant skill), proficiency in using a device (such as a lockpick or an electronic disguise set) via deception (or another relevant skill), operating a vehicle (such as a spacecraft or a mech) via endurance, perception, agility (or another relevant skill), performing a job (such as legal counselling, poetry or dance) via a relevant skills or speaking a language.
 Speaking a language does not require a skill check.

-GM: If a proficiency is very internal to your game (such as flying a spacecraft in a space opera), then make it s separate skill instead of a proficiency.
+GM: If a proficiency is very internal to your game (such as flying a spacecraft in a space opera), then make it a separate skill instead of a proficiency.